colorizenl/colorize-java-commons/readme.md

 ### Animation framework

 Refer to `InterpolationUIT` for an interactive example.
+The following example creates a timeline that moves the ball across the screen in 0.4 seconds, using easing animation interpolation:

+    Timeline anim = new Timeline(Interpolation.EASE)
+        .addKeyFrame(0f, 0f);
+        .addKeyFrame(0.4f, 800f);

 Build instructions
 ------------------